swathiradhakrishnan06/AI-Agents/README.md

 * Offer cost-effective, tailored performance without needing massive infrastructure.

 ---
-Great!
-Here's the content formatted consistently with the other subsections, using emojis, bolded subheadings, and clear bullet points:

----

 ## 🎯 3.
 Understanding AI Agents and the ReAct Framework